Consistent Distributed Ranking of Generative Models via Kernel Distances: Evaluation of Generative Models in Distributed Contexts

-Here, we focus on the KID score and analyze the consistency of model rankings following KID-all and KID-avg scores.
-The following theorem proves that the KID-all and KID-avg are guaranteed to provide a consistent ordering of a group of generative models, and there is a monotonic relationship between the two scores independent of the choice of the generative model.
-We defer the theoretical statements' proof to the Appendix.
+Here, we focus on the KD score and analyze the consistency of model rankings following KD-all and KD-avg scores.
+The following theorem proves that KD-all and KD-avg are guaranteed to provide a consistent ordering of a group of generative models, and there is a monotonic relationship between the two scores independent of the choice of the generative model.
+We defer the proof to the Appendix.